A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Conclusion

 But, there are, next to these more fundamental reasons for using more general models, also practical ones.
 Letting go of precision (or totality, or completeness) can make a problem that is computationally too complex or expensive more manageable.
 One interesting case in point is lumping, where a reduction of the dimension of the state space reduces the computational complexity of making inferences about a quantum system, but introduces imprecision.
 Working with imprecise probability models and techniques will then allow us to turn a computationally hard problem into a more manageable one, at the cost of our only being able to find conservative bounds on quantities of interest whose exact calculation is too expensive.
 In this way, our discussion here provides the foundation for practical applications in quantum mechanical inference and for importing into quantum mechanics ideas that have proved useful in classical dynamical systems theory, such as for instance, lumping in Markov chains \cite{erreygers:2021:thesis,erreygers2019:lumping,erreygers2018:spectrum:allocation}.
 Before an attempt can be made at using our approach for solving such problems, we must be able to import the essentially static considerations in this paper into a dynamical context, where the quantum state of a system evolves in time.
 This is the subject of our current research.

 There are a number of issues and questions that remain, and which we feel to be worthy of attention.
 First, it might be argued that our approach still isn't general enough, in that we still, in our decision-theoretic background assumption~\cref{backass:dm:utility:function}, assume the existence of a reward function~\(\theutility{A}\), which \emph{in effect} still imposes a \emph{total} strict ordering on measurements when the system is in a known state~\(\uket=\gket\), because then \(\measurement{A}\betterthan\measurement{B}\ifandonlyif\theutility{A}(\gket)>\theutility{B}(\gket)\).
 Would it be possible to let go of even this {\itshape a priori} assumption and to then try and recover it {\itshape a posteriori} on the basis of other decision-theoretic assumptions, in the spirit of our postulates~\cref{post:dm:eigenket,post:dm:different:eigenspaces,post:dm:additivity,post:dm:continuity}?
 A second question is whether similar conclusions to ours, and similar justifications for using imprecise probabilities in quantum mechanics can be reached when working, as Savage (and Wallace) did, in a decision-theoretic context where the utilities aren't supposed to exist as extraneous to the decision problem, but have to be constructed from the (partial) preference relation on acts.
+Third, it would be interesting to try and recover similar results without relying on the Hilbert space structure of the state space, and in doing so find a decision-theoretic foundation for quantum mechanics that doesn't rely on the Hilbert space structure as fundamental.
+One possible approach could start with the algebraic formulation of quantum mechanics \cite{takesaki2003,kaduson1986}, where observables are the fundamental objects living in a \(C^{*}\)-algebra, and the Hilbert space structure is determined by the GNS representation of the algebra \cite[Theorem~4.5.2]{kaduson1986}.
+A problem with this suggestion, however, is that to get this result, probabilities are again seen as fundamental.
+Nevertheless, through the use of symmetry arguments and similar postulates, we might still be able to arrive at coherence axioms for sets of desirable measurements, and we are currently exploring these ideas with some determination.